Cuda-Chen/cuda-chen.github.io/_posts/build-opencv-dnn-module-with-nvidia-gpu-support-on-ubuntu-1804.md

 and [Yashas Samaga](https://github.com/YashasSamaga), and this work was made in public in [version 4.2.0](https://github.com/opencv/opencv/wiki/ChangeLog#version420).
 As a programmer expertised with OpenCV,
 I think I should share this exciting news in the first moment.
-Besides, I will teach you how to compile and install OpenCV with the utility of Nvidia GPU for deep neural network inference, and I will provide the workable example code both C++ and Python.
+Besides, I will teach you how to compile and install OpenCV with the utility of Nvidia GPU for deep neural network inference, and I will provide the minimal workable example code both C++ and Python.

 ## Compile OpenCV with CUDA and cuDNN-enabled DNN Module
 ### Assumptions
 1. A Nvidia GPU (of course!).
 2. Ubuntu 18.04 (or other equivalent Debian-based distro).
-3. CUDA 10.0 and corresponding version of cuDNN.
+3. CUDA 10.0 and corresponding version of cuDNN (in here I use v7.6.5).
 4. Your system account has `sudo` privilege.
-5. OpenCV 4.2.0.
+5. OpenCV version 4.2.0.

 ### Step #1: Install Nvidia CUDA driver, CUDA toolkit, and cuDNN
 ![image alt](/assets/images/2020/02/15/opencv_dnn_gpu_cuda_drivers.png)